The New England Journal of Medicine January 09, 2020

 Endpoint

-Composite of all-cause mortality, myocardial infarction, stroke, or unplanned hospitalization for heart failure
+Composite of all-cause death, acute myocardial infarction, stroke, or heart failure hospitalization

-Key result: Early surgery significantly reduced the composite endpoint compared with conservative management in asymptomatic patients.
+Key result: Early surgery resulted in a significantly lower incidence of the primary composite endpoint compared to conservative management.

 Tailored to your role